Skip to main content

 Downeast Trout Unlimited (DETU) is dedicated to conserving, protecting, and restoring Maine's cold water fisheries and their watersheds.
 For membership renewal call 800-834-2419.
 For NEW memberships go to www.tu.org/join305Downeast.

-Mail donations to Downeast Trout Unlimited, c/o Arthur Benson Treasurer; 32 Cottage Way Hampden ME 04444.
-Equipment Donations: If you have more equipment than you need please consider donating it to help our chapter raise money for our conservation and education programs.
-For more information visit https://www.downeasttu.org/ or Downeast TU on Facebook
+Mail donations to Downeast Trout Unlimited c/o Arthur Benson Treasurer; 32 Cottage Way Hampden ME 04444.
+Equipment Donations: If you have more equipment than you need please consider donating it to help DETU raise money for our conservation and education programs.
+For more information visit https://www.downeasttu.org/ and follow Downeast TU on Facebook

 Trout Unlimited